mixonic/load_image/README.md

 * Handle cached data.
 In modern browsers, cached data may not trigger a `load` event.
 We check for that state, and force the load event to fire.
 * Handle CORS.
-Any image URL not on the `window.location`'s host will have the `crossOrigin` attribute set.
+Any image URL not on the `window.location` host will have the `crossOrigin` attribute set.
 * Return immediately for data urls.